-It is not feasible to measure the presence and levels of all possible pathogens in irrigation water.
-Therefore, E. coli is used in the DSS as an indicator of microbial pathogens, recognizing that levels of E. coli are much higher than those of microbial pathogens.
-The risk of norovirus infection per person per year is determined in the DSS by comparing the count of E. coli per 100 ml to a dose-response function.
-Next, the risk for an individual dose and the annual risk of infection (risk of infection per person per year) by Campylobacter and Cryptosporidium are calculated by the DSS using appropriate formulae.
-The annual risk associated with individual exposure is estimated as the sum associated with annual exposures to each of norovirus, Campylobacter and Cryptosporidium.
-In the absence of data to the contrary, it is assumed that all three micro-organisms contribute equally to the annual risk of infection.
-The risk of infection is expressed as the number of excess infections per thousand persons p.a.
-The calculation of the risk of exposure is based on the total annual E. coli intake.
-Annual intake is calculated from the volume of irrigation retained by a crop and how much of it is consumed on an annual basis.
-Whether a crop is wetted by irrigation is determined by the irrigation system and structure of the crop.
-The values that were assumed in this regard are published as an Appendix in Volume 2 of this report (Technical Support)
+It is not practical to measure the presence and levels of all possible pathogens in irrigation water.
+Consequently, E. coli is used in the DSS as an indicator of microbial pathogens, recognizing that levels of E. coli are much higher than those of microbial pathogens, and are thus more easily determined.
+Furthermore, since the risk of infection attributable to Campylobacter and Cryptosporidium, is much lower than that attributable to norovirus, their contributions are for ease of calculation, not accounted for in the DSS, and only the contribution of norovirus is considered.
+Norovirus is recognized as the most common agent of viral diarrhea transmitted by irrigation water and by irrigated fresh produce consumed raw.
+The risk of norovirus infection per person per year is estimated using a dose-response look-up table of Teunis et al. (2008), which gives the risk of Norovirus infection per person per year (pppy) when consuming lettuce irrigated with water of different E coli concentrations.
+The calculated risk of exposure is thus based on the total annual E. coli intake.
+For crops other than lettuce, the annual intake is calculated from the volume of irrigation water retained by the crop and how much of the crop is consumed on an annual basis.
+Whether a crop is wetted by irrigation and the volume of water retained, is determined by the irrigation system and anatomy of the crop.

+The DSS output reports the risk of infection as the number of excess infections per thousand persons p.a.
 The criteria used in the DSS to determine the fitness-for-use category based on the calculated number of excess infections per thousand persons p.a. are indicated below.
 The same criteria are used for both Tier 1 and 2 evaluations.
-However, for Tier 1 calculations, a single number of excess infections per thousand persons p.a. are reported assuming lettuce to be the most sensitive crop, whereas with Tier 2 calculations, the parameters for the actual irrigated crop are used.
+However, for Tier 1 calculations, the number of excess infections per thousand persons p.a. are reported assuming lettuce as the most sensitive crop, whereas with Tier 2 calculations, parameters for the actual irrigated crop are used.

 Fitness-for-Use Excess infections per 1000 people p.a.

-Microbial Ideal <1
+Microbial ldeal <1

 contamination Acceptable 1 - 3

 Tolerable 3 - 10

 Unacceptable >10